 Step 3 Click Save to save the changes to the assignments.

 Step 4 Click Synchronize.
-Sync Status column appears blank.
+A two-arrow icon appears in the Sync Status column.

 Configuring Automatic Database Synchronization and Out of Sync Alerts